zynksoftware/Zynk-Workflow/docs/_documentation/Sage-200-Online-Connector/Exporting-Country-Codes-From-Sage-200-Online.md

 title: Exporting Country Codes From Sage 200 Online
 ---

-This task will download currencies from Sage 200 Online in [Sage 200 Online Country Code XML](sage-200-online-country-code-xml) format to a file.
+This task will export country codes from Sage 200 Online in [Sage 200 Online Country Code XML](sage-200-online-country-code-xml) format to a file.

 ## Settings
 ### Sage 200 Online Connection